CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2019-03-15-aem-headless.markdown

 ## Getting fingers dirty

+Examples are based on the "We.retail" example content.

-> The following examples make use of [JQ](https://github.com/stedolan/jq).
+> The following code examples make use of [JQ](https://github.com/stedolan/jq).
-> Jq like "grep" but for json.
+> JQ is like "grep" but for JSON.
 Check it out - it's really cool.

 > Caveat: Most commands use the "-c" (comapct) option to save space.
 >   omit it to pretty print the output